sranins/BusinessApplication-ReleaseNotes/template.md

 **Example**

 ### Who uses this feature
-Indicate persona:  end users, admins, customizers, citizen developers, developers, business analysts
+Indicate persona:  end users, admins, customizers, citizen developers, developers, business analysts, IT Pro

 **Example**
 This feature is used by Retail xxx.
 You can use it without any additional set up work by an administrator.

 ### License required
+List the license a customer must have to use this, if required beyond the basic license for your feature.

 ### Setup required (if any beyond standard product setup)